 Terms to Know

-SAT and ACT: Standardized tests used within the college admissions process and intended to measure college readiness.
+- SAT and ACT: Standardized tests used within the college admissions process and intended to measure college readiness.
 Read our blog on how to decide which one to take.

 Students can excel in school by making smart choices and adopting positive habits.
 Encourage your student to review and follow the tips below for academic success.

 - Do homework during free periods.
 This will allow you to tackle it soon after class, while your notes are still fresh.
 And if you have a question, you can stop by and ask your teacher for help before you go home.

 - Pick a quiet place to study.
 Try the school library during the day or the public library at night and on weekends.

 - At home, study somewhere away from family activity.
 You'll need a good light and a table or a desk (not your bed!) where you can spread out your notebooks and materials.

 - Listen to music only if it helps you concentrate.
 Turn it off if it's a distraction.

 - Consider forming a study-buddy group.
 Invite friends who are good at different subjects to join so you can help each other.
 Connect online, through texts or IMs, or talk on the phone.
 Or make a schedule to get together in person.
 (But don't let it become a social hour!)